 At the Detroit Zoo

-The Detroit Zoo is home to three rescued seals.
+The Detroit Zoo is home to two rescued seals.
 Jersey is a female gray seal born in 2014 and rescued from the New Jersey shoreline that same year.
 Female gray seal Georgie was born in 2012 and rescued off the coast of Georgetown, Maine, in 2013.
-Sidney is a male harbor seal born in 1981; he was rescued off the coast of Maine and found sanctuary at the Zoo in 1992.
-Sidney is easily distinguished from the others by the white spot in the middle of his forehead.

-The gray seal has a speckled body with shiny, white whiskers.
-Its foreflippers and hind flippers are webbed with five strong claws on each.
-The gray seal has very powerful rear flippers that propel it through the water, using its tail to help steer.
-It also has very powerful shoulders that enable it to haul out onto steep and slippery rocks, even in a big swell.
+Gray seals have speckled bodies with shiny, white whiskers.
+Their foreflippers and hind flippers are webbed with five strong claws on each.
+Gray seals have very powerful rear flippers that propel them through the water, using their tails to help steer.
+They also have very powerful shoulders that enable them to haul out onto steep and slippery rocks, even in a big swell.